google/shaderc/README.md

 * an API supporting standard concurrency patterns across multiple operating systems
 * increased functionality such as file `#include` support

-`spvc` wraps around core functionality in [spirv-cross][spirv-cross] and [SPIRV-Tools][spirv-tools]. `spirv` and its library aims to
-provide:

-* validation and transformation of inputs before cross-compiling
-* an API designed around integration with specific projects like [Dawn][dawn]

-**Note:** `spvc` and its library are WIP and optional artifacts that are by default disabled in the build.
-How to enabled is detailed below.

 ## Downloads